 Having been a patient in critical condition myself, I’ll never forget the stress and fear I encountered when I checked into the emergency room one “summery” January day in California.
 I had some swelling in my left arm that didn’t physically affect me but turned out to be a very serious DVT in my upper extremities.
-As I think about Patient Safety Awareness Week (#PSAW19), I remember how stressed I felt with my pending thrombolysis surgery, and how unsure I was as to when I would recover and regain my ‘normal’ life back.
+As I think about Patient Safety Awareness Week (#PSAW20), I remember how stressed I felt with my pending thrombolysis surgery, and how unsure I was as to when I would recover and regain my ‘normal’ life back.

 Patients have an expectation of safety when they enter the healthcare system.
 While they may be concerned or scared about the diagnosis, what treatment is recommended and their prognosis, they don’t often consider the fact that an accident or error might occur.

 There are dozens of factors that open patients to harm.
 And while most media attention is focused on the actual error itself (incorrect or wrong medication, wrong site surgery, etc.), there are underlying “human condition” causes that often don’t get the same focus.
-For example:

 Along similar lines in a study as recent as 2017, more than 51% of physicians experience frequent or constant feelings of burnout, often attributed to the clerical burden they face.

 Care Logistics Solutions and Patient Safety

 Although these technologies don’t always get attention as patient safety advances, TAGNOS believes there’s an absolute correlation between removing as much of the extraneous logistics delays and frustrations from care delivery teams as possible and creating clear-minded, rested staff that are therefore less prone to accidents and errors that impact the safety and security of patients.

 TAGNOS is the clinical logistics automation solution healthcare teams use to operate more efficiently.
 We continually seek to break down the barriers that prevent staff from easily accessing the data they need to plan care and make in-the-moment course corrections to better run their hospitals and serve their patients.
-You can read more detail on how we do it here:
+You can read more detail on how we do it here.

 Everything we do is predicated on helping assist care teams with operational intelligence to simplify, streamline and optimize the functional aspects of care delivery so that their attention can be fully focused on the clinical aspects of care.

 Happy Patient Safety Awareness Week – a special thanks to all the clinical, emergency and ancillary teams that dedicate their lives to people like me.

-Director Product Management & Marketing
+Former Director of Product Management & Marketing